ros2/rmw_cyclonedds/shared_memory_support.md

 </CycloneDDS>
 ```

-Enter your ROS2 workspace and enable this configuration.
+Enter your ROS 2 workspace and enable this configuration.

 ```console
 cd ros2_rolling